 Gross rent is quite simple to understand and explain.
 The gross rent is the combined amount of all the monthly payments.
-So if you pay $1200 a month, your gross rent would be $14,400.
+So if you pay $1200 a month, your annual gross rent would be $14,400.
 While this isn’t always the case, gross rent might include other costs such as utilities.
 So if the landlord lists “gross rent” on the advertisement, it is quite simple to know what they are saying.

-So essentially, net effective rent refers to the total amount a tenant will pay, including the promotion.
+Net effective rent refers to the total amount a tenant will pay, including the promotion.
 So if your gross rent is $14,400 ($1200 a month), but there is a one month free promotion, your net effective rent would actually only be $13,200 ($1100 a month).
 It is very straightforward to understand, but can involve a bit of math if the landlord or advertisement doesn’t provide you with much information.
 Basically, you take the total amount of the promotion/concession, divide that by the term of the lease, and then subtract that amount from the monthly rent.

-So as you can see, the gross rent on an apartment will almost always be higher than the net effective rent, as it doesn’t take into account any special deals or promotions.
+As you can see, the gross rent on an apartment will almost always be higher than the net effective rent, as it doesn’t take into account any special deals or promotions.
 However, even if the advertisement shows net effective rent, it is a good idea to do some calculations to figure out the gross rent as well, so you know what you will likely be paying if you decide to renew, as most promotions will only exist for your first year.

 Also, when you renew, you will be negotiating based on the gross rent, not the net effective rent, as that included a promotion or discount.
 Of course, depending on your landlord and their policies, or how good of a tenant you have been, the company might be willing to wiggle a little bit on price and maybe give you a small discount, but don’t expect to get the “free month” that you had before.